Compare shipping rates on a single page ๐Ÿ“ฆ

 Buying your shipping online can offer you significant savings.
 Let's take a look at the example of shipping a 9 x 6 x 3 inches package that weighs 5 pounds going from Los Angeles to New York.

-The discounted rates have been pulled from ShippingEasy and the retail rates have been taken directly from USPS and UPS' shipping calculators.
+The discounted rates below have been pulled from ShippingEasy and the retail rates have been taken directly from USPS and UPS' shipping calculators.

 Carrier Retail price Discount Price Percent difference